diegomarzaa/obsidian-pinned-tabs-customizer/README.md

 ### 📂 **File-to-Emoji Mapping**
 - Map specific files to custom emojis for seamless organization.
-- Easily assign emojis to tabs via a right-click option on tab "Customize Pin" option.
+- Easily assign emojis to tabs via a right-click option on tab "Customize pin" option.
 - Edit, add, or remove mappings directly in an interactive settings interface.
 - By default, the plugin uses the next three mappings:
   - 🏠 for 'Home'